Invest how you want, when you want, in real time with Self-Directed Investing.

 As the impact of extreme weather and climate change grows, energy systems have been more taxed than usual.
 If you're a property owner, installing alternative energy sources off the grid can provide additional security against such events.
 They can also raise your home's value.

-If you're considering adding an alternative energy source as a home improvement project or to increase the value of your home, here's what you should know.
+If you're considering adding an alternative energy source as a home improvement project—or if you're interested in solar energy as one of many ways to increase the value of your home—here's what you should know.

 There are three major alternative energy sources available to homeowners.